kubeflow/training-operator/docs/development/developer_guide.md

 - [kind](https://kind.sigs.k8s.io)

-Notice: If you use `local-up-cluster.sh`, please make sure that the kube-dns is up, see [kubernetes/kubernetes#47739](https://github.com/kubernetes/kubernetes/issues/47739) for more details.

 ### Configure KUBECONFIG and KUBEFLOW_NAMESPACE

 We can configure the operator to run locally using the configuration available in your kubeconfig to communicate with